 Weight: 90 kg

 Primary Magics and Abilities: Mort began chemistry at an age far later than the typical student, but he gained mastery at a great speed due to boredom from within the Rustoline woodlands.
 After lifting a considerable set of educational material off of a raided Court convoy, he began the steps to learning the craft that most in his world would place in the highly regulated realm of the unknowable, but legal, magic permitted only for high Court and Church officials.

 Over the thousands of hours spent in study and testing, Mort has gained an almost preternatural appreciation for the reagents of the land, as well as how to identify them.
 While he is a walking encyclopedia of the various effects of Southland and Midland plants and minerals, he still has much to learn in regards to the chemistry plants of other lands, like the North and the realms beyond it.

 His parents were discovered to have engaged in forbidden congress upon his birth, as his skin was a clear mix between the exceptionally dark southern complexion and the intensely pale northern.
-His mother and assumed father were immediately rounded up and put to the stake to be burned, however the administration of his Henfry village at the time claimed that the child should be spared, as it would be wrong to kill that which has not sinned, despite it being born of it.
+His mother and assumed father were immediately rounded up and put to the stake to be burned, as he was later told, however the administration of his village at the time claimed that the child should be spared, as it would be wrong to kill that which has not sinned, despite it being born of it.
 He was thus entrusted to the orphanage caretaker, a kindly sort by the name of Calfa who would nurse the boy and take him on as her unspoken son.